tony-507/bookshelf-app-FE/README.md

 4. Account management: One can register a new account, and may even alter account information (not yet done).

 ## Current Objectives
-1. Deployment to Heroku
-2. Account information altering
+1. Account information altering
-3. Adaptation to REST API
+2. Adaptation to REST API

 ## References
 1. Backbone for the project: https://blog.alexdevero.com/react-express-sqlite-app/